immutant/immutant.org/tutorials/overlay.md

 ---
 title: Overlay
-description: 'Overlaying TorqueBox onto Immutant'
+description: 'Mix TorqueBox and Immutant to run Ruby and Clojure apps together'
 sequence: 6
 ---